Delhi BJP holds protests over power charge rise, alleges AAP govt 'neglecting' people's problems | Politics

 Delhi BJP president Adesh Gupta said the protests are being staged in all the 70 Assembly constituencies in the national capital.

+A delegation of Delhi BJP leaders led by Gupta also met Lt Governor VK Saxena and sought his intervention on the issue of increased electricity charge.

-A group of Delhi BJP leaders led by former mayor Ravinder Gupta also staged a protest outside the AAP office here and demanded that the Kejriwal government should withdraw the increase in electricity charges.
+A group of Delhi BJP leaders led by former mayor Ravinder Gupta staged a protest outside AAP office here and demanded that the Kejriwal government should withdraw hike in electricity charges.
 They also burnt an effigy of the chief minister during the protest.

 Adesh Gupta claimed that an appointment was sought from Chief Minister Arvind Kejriwal to discuss various issues, including the rise in power purchase adjustment cost.